rodecker/draft-yang-bgp-communities/README.md

 * `examples/bgp-communities.json` - An example JSON specification conforming to the YANG model
 * `examples/bgp-communities.txt` - Example communities to match using the JSON specification
 * `examples/bgp-communities.out` - Example output of the parser
+* `examples/rfc4384.json` - Example JSON specification for [RFC4384](https://www.rfc-editor.org/info/rfc4384) communities used in the draft
+* `examples/rfc8195.json` - Example JSON specification for [RFC8195](https://www.rfc-editor.org/info/rfc8195) community used in the draft
 * `resources/inventory.md` - A non-exhaustive list of BGP community definitions found on the web

 ## Usage